tundeph/tundeph/README.md

 ### <p>  My name is Olatunde.
 I'm a Senior Software Engineer (Full Stack Developer with focus on Front End Development). 💪💪
  <br>
 I am an excellent communicator, a great team player with good leadership skills.
-I have experience with agile methodolgies and collaboration tools such as JIRA, BitBucket, Git and Slack.
+I have experience as a Technical lead and with agile methodolgies and collaboration tools such as JIRA, BitBucket, Git and Slack.
 </p><br>

 💻